asprasad/treebeard/docs/ModelRepresentations.md

 ```
 ### Vector (Tile Size > 1)

 Connected groups of nodes of the decision tree are grouped together into a single tile.
 Each tile is evaluated (traversed) using vector instructions.
+More details about the vector evaluation of trees and the lookup table are provided [here](TileShapesAndLUT/TileShapesAndLUT.md).
 A tile is represented by an object of the following struct.
 ```C++
 template <typename ThresholdType, typename FeatureIndexType, typename TileShapeIDType, int32_t TileSize>
 struct Tile {